 - On pumps equipped with a mechanical seal, place the slinger (No. 21) on the shaft. - Ensure that the shaft is free of debris and burrs.
-Coat both the shaft and the flange on which the gland housing bolts onto on the bearing frame with a never-seize compound. - Place the gland housing gasket (No. 27) on the gland housing. - Line up one of the set screw holes on the shaft sleeve with the set screw groove on the shaft and slide the shaft sleeve onto the shaft.
-Bolt the gland housing in place.
+Coat the shaft with a never-seize compound.

+- Line up the key slot on the shaft sleeve with the shaft drive key groove on the shaft and slide the entire packing gland housing with shaft sleeve onto the shaft.
+Bolt the gland housing and backplate in place. - Install the mechanical seal per the manufacturer's recommendations.